 Rowing machines provide a full-body cardiovascular workout, and are also a great way to build muscle in your upper and lower body.
 They also provide strong core engagement and promote healthy, supported posture.

 Budget rowing machines use either piston resistance or magnetic resistance.
 Piston systems, while cost-effective, do modify the rowing motion slightly.
 This allows them to take up a smaller footprint, but it does mean you’ll have a less realistic rowing experience.
 If you’re a casual or beginner rower looking to save space and money, piston rowers can serve you well.
 Magnetic systems are more durable, and can take more strain.
 They’re suitable for most people who want an adjustable but realistic row.
 You’ll find these for anywhere between $150 and $500.

 Water rowers are the most high-end type of rowing machine.
 They feature polished wood frames and a water-based resistance system.
 The wood construction provides a smoother ride than metal, and softens mechanical vibrations.
 Water resistance mimics the feel of rowing on the water, and provides a quieter workout than you get with an air rower.
-They’re generally a little over $1000.
+They’re generally a little over $1000 (or so).